List of Home and Away characters introduced in 2022: Bree Cameron

 Bree Cameron, played by Juliet Godwin, made her first appearance on 9 August 2022.
-Godwin had been pictured filming her first scenes at the show's outdoor location of Palm Beach in March 2022.
+Godwin was pictured filming her first scenes at Palm Beach in March 2022.
 The character and Godwin's casting was officially confirmed on 19 July 2022.
 Godwin admitted that winning a role on Home and Away was "a dream come true".
 She told Stephanie McKenna of PerthNow: The fact that I'm able to wake up and go to set every day and do what I love is such a gift.
 I'm really grateful for this opportunity.
 Everyone there is so lovely.
 I get to work with really talented actors, and it's always a fun vibe."
 She learned she had secured the role of Bree while she was in her bedroom putting on a face mask for a night in, adding "My agent called me and I literally did a happy dance."
 Bree is Summer Bay's newest doctor, who takes over running the local hospital's emergency department, following the departure of Logan Bennett (Harley Bonner).
 Godwin said her character is "ready for a fresh start" and finds the Bay to be the perfect place to do that.
 Justin Harp of Digital Spy said Bree was billed as "laid-back, kind and caring", but she is hiding something beneath her "bubbly demeanour".
 Godwin also described her as having a "heart of gold" and being "a surfer chick".
 As Bree settles into the Bay, her past and secrets are slowly revealed to the other residents.
 The character's first episode saw her treating Constable Cash Newman (Nicholas Cartwright) after he was shot while on duty.